-During the summer months, the Porcupine Health Unit inspectors monitor the conditions and the water quality of public bathing beaches weekly.
-The beach water is tested for Escherichia coli (E. coli) bacteria throughout the summer months.
-When E. coli bacteria exceed the provincial standard, the bathing beach is considered to be unsafe for swimming and warning signs are posted at the beach.
+During the summer months, Porcupine Health Unit inspection staff monitor the conditions and the water quality of public bathing beaches.
+Every week, the beach water is tested for Escherichia coli (E. coli) bacteria.

 When water sample results show unacceptable levels of E. coli bacteria, warning signage will be posted at the beach to warn users that it is not safe to swim in the beach’s water.

 Occasionally, a beach closure is issued due to chemicals, high levels of E.coli, sewage spills, growth of blue-green algae or when other conditions exist that make the beach’s water unsafe or unsuitable for use by the public.